 The right to object to the use of your personal data for purposes other than direct marketing is generally more restricted.
 Usually, an organisation can continue to process your personal data despite your objections if:

-the processing is necessary for the performance of a task carried out for reasons of public interest, in the case of data processing for the purposes of statistics, scientific or historical research
+the processing is necessary for the performance of a task carried out for reasons of public interest, in the case of data processing for the purposes of statistics or scientific or historical research

 they can prove that they have compelling legitimate grounds that override your interests, rights and freedoms, in the case of data processing based on legitimate interests, on the performance of a task in the public interest or the exercise of official authority